 All the information presented here is a work of fiction and does not necessarily represent endorsement, requirements or involvement of any of the first nation communities in the area, the governments of British Columbia, Canada, Alaska or the United States of America, nor any commercial business referred to in this work.
 The BCN board (me) has made significant effort, to create a plausible background for a realistic but freelanced model-railroad, while integrating it into the existing infrastructure, but the whole project is what it is: fictional.

-The year is 2017 – it’s always 5 years in the past and evolving – but it’s summer all year long.
 My freelanced model railroad is set to keep up with motive power, rolling stock and techology in general.
 This is meant to be seen on signs and shops, cars and trains, ships and aircraft, freight and details.
 At least that’s the plan.
+However I am a huge fan of CN’s and BC Rails unique locomotives, like the Draper Taper Cowl Units (or barns) and the rebuild GP9rm locos, so these will likely stay around forever, even though these are gone from the real railways nowadays.
 Hey, it’s my railroad, it’s my plan, it might change as I might change.
 But on top of all it’s meant to be fun.
 Have fun!

 BC Northern Rail – Overview

 The BC Northern (BCN) or more formally the British Columbia Northern Railway (BCNR) is a Class II regional railroad according to north american standards or a Provicial Railway by Canadian standards.